-The Law Society has appointed Professor Ron Paterson as Chair and Jane Meares and Professor Jacinta Ruru as Members of the Independent Review Panel.
+Professor Ron Paterson was appointed as Chair of the Independent Review Panel, and Jane Meares and Professor Jacinta Ruru as members.

-- The ability of the Law Society to be more effective with its complaints system and to deal with a range of unacceptable behaviour, including complaints of sexual harassment and bullying.
+Consider the ability of the Law Society to be more effective with its complaints system and to deal with a range of unacceptable behaviour, including complaints of sexual harassment and bullying; and

-- To ensure the statutory framework is still fit-for-purpose given the changes that have occurred in the legal profession and in regulatory good practice since the Lawyers and Conveyancers Act 2006 (the Act) came into force.
+Ensure the statutory framework is still fit-for-purpose given the changes that have occurred in the legal profession and in regulatory ‘good practice’ since the Act came into force.

-“This is the most significant independent review of the statutory framework which governs the legal profession in our generation, Ms Epati said.
+“This is the most significant independent review of the statutory framework which governs the legal profession in our generation, Ms Epati says.

 “It is the opportunity for us to give deep consideration to what change is needed to enable a fit-for-purpose statutory and regulatory environment that provides for a modern, efficient, and high-integrity legal profession for all New Zealanders.